Genetic Counselor Salary Guide By Region & Experience

 Top-Paying States for Genetic Counselors

-The list below shows the states with the highest salaries for genetic counselors, an estimated number of employed genetic counselors, and the annual mean wage, as reported from the BLS (May 2019).
+The list below shows the states with the highest salaries for genetic counselors, an estimated number of employed genetic counselors, and the annual mean wage, as reported by the BLS (May 2024).

 ---|---|---|